Documentation

 Trigger: Automatically when adding a CSV Schema file reference

-Result: Pass/fail with JSON schema validation errors or logical inconsistencies.
+Result: Pass/fail with validation errors or logical inconsistencies.
 Schema reference cannot be saved until validation passes.

 3. Validate CSV Data Using Schema